Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 On the starboard side of the GLYKOFILOUSA VIII, there were two other double-ended ferries operating on the Perama-Salamina line docked in Perama.
 One of them was the FANEROMENI of Panagia Faneromeni.

-The other one was the larger PROTOPOROS X of Tsokos Lines, which was built in 2017 and has been operating on the Perama-Salamina line since then.
+The other one was the larger PROTOPOROS X of Tsokos Lines, which was built in 2017 and which has been operating on the Perama-Salamina line since then.

 The PROTOPOROS X and the FANEROMENI seen together in Perama.
 Coincidentally, both ships have operated for Tsokos Lines, as the FANEROMENI was the latter's first-ever ferry.
 Indeed, she was built in 2004 for them, as the PROTOPOROS, and was deployed initially on the Oropos-Eretria line on the South Evoian Gulf.
-She remained under them until 2010, when she was sold to Panagia Faneromeni.
+She remained with them until 2010, when she was sold to Panagia Faneromeni.
 She has since been on the Perama-Salamina line (2010-2011, and since late 2014), while having also served the Megara-Salamina line from 2012 to 2014.

 One last view of the SUPERSPEED as the GLYKOFILOUSA VIII departs Perama at around 17:20.